What Is A Heater Core, Its Function, Diagram And How It Works?

 Symptoms Of Bad Heater Core

-Below are the signs or symptoms of the bad and failing heater core in internal combustion engines:
+Below are the signs or symptoms of a bad and failing heater core in internal combustion engines:

 Inoperative Heater